 (All screenshots are the property of Naughty Dog and Sony Computer Entertainment)

-On to the second part of my new series on travel the world with video games.
+On to the second part of my new video game tourist series on seeing the world with video games.

 Uncharted 4: A Thief’s End is the game I’m using for this mini feature.
 If you haven’t, and if you love Viva la Italia, please do check out part one of this series.